Longview Chapel Preschool and Parents Day Out Handbook

-Parent-Teacher Conferences for children will be scheduled in February for the PreK and 4 Year old Class.
+Parent-Teacher Conferences for children will be scheduled in February for the Bears/PreK and Tigers Class.
 Additional conferences may be scheduled as needed.
 Progress reports will go home at the end of the year.

 Every day, children will be immersed in activities that foster growth in all developmental areas.
 Students will be involved in: